How to Get Rid of Indigestion: 6 Remedies

-Wondering how to cure indigestion fast, or what helps with indigestion?
-Continue reading to find out how to improve your gut health.
+Wondering how to cure or relieve your symptoms of indigestion?
+Continue reading to learn more about improving your gut health.

 What is indigestion?

 Indigestion is discomfort felt in your abdomen.
 It is incredibly common, and describes a collection of symptoms rather than a specific disease.
 However, persistent indigestion could indicate one of many conditions that could worsen if left untreated.
 Indigestion symptoms can include:

 - Gurgling stomach